coursera-dl/coursera-dl/README.md

   * [Argparse] (Not necessary if Python version >= 2.7)
   Ubuntu/Debian: `sudo apt-get install python-argparse`
   Other: `easy_install argparse`
-  * [wget]
-  Needed on Windows -- this is a temporary workaround as currently the python download has a problem.
   * [easy_install] (for the above)
   Ubuntu: `sudo apt-get install python-setuptools`